Call for Abstracts was open until February 16. Late-breaking abstract submissions was open until May 31.

 Download the form below to compile information before entering it into the submission site.
 Please note: Abstracts must be submitted electronically through the submission site to be considered.

 Webinar: Submitting a FNCE® Poster Abstract: Strategies for Success

 An abstract is a brief, written summary (no more than 250 words) of the specific ideas or concepts to be presented, and a statement of their relevance to practice or research.

 Selected research, project or program report, and future practice abstracts will be presented during Poster Sessions at FNCE®.
-Please read each section below for specific guidelines for virtual poster presentations.
+Please read each section below for specific guidelines for poster presentations.

 Poster presenters are:

 - Required to register for FNCE® and be present throughout the assigned session.

 - Responsible for expenses incurred for their presentation.

 - Responsible for paying the appropriate meeting registration fee.

 - Responsible for paying the appropriate meeting registration fee for the day they are scheduled to present plus all personal expenses (eg, travel, hotel, meals)